Lab Assignment, ECE344, Winter 2021

 We will be using UG Linux machines for grading the labs.
 You are strongly encouraged to do your assignments on UG machines, even though most or all of this lab should "just work" in many other environments (Cygwin, Solaris, etc.).
 The course staff will not assist in setting up or debugging problems caused by differences in the environment.
 If you choose to do development in an unsupported environment, it is your responsibility to leave adequate time to port your solution to UG machines, test it there, and fix any problems that manifest.

 All source code must be compiled and submitted on the lab computers.
 These computers are Linux machines with names that matches ug*.eecg.utoronto.ca, e.g., ug149.eecg.utoronto.ca.
 You can tell which machine you are using from the command prompt.
 For example, if you are using ug149.eecg.utoronto.ca, the command prompt will show ug149.
 The range of machines that are accessible is roughly ug51-ug100, ug132-ug180 and ug201-250.

 Each group will be assigned a group number for this course.
+(For the first 2 labs, each of you will be assigned with a unique group number; for the last 2 labs, you and your partner will be assigned with the same group number.)
 You can find out your group number by typing the groups command after logging into the lab machines.

 This command provides information about all the Unix groups to which you belong.
-One of them should be in the range from os-005 to os-100.
+One of them should be in the range from os-000 to os-150.
 The 3-digit number after os- is your group number for this course (e.g., with 031, the group number is 031 and not 31).
 If you do not have a group number, please contact one of the TAs and/or make a private post on Piazza about the issue.
-Make sure you have already signed up on Google Form prior to notifying the instructor or the TAs.